miken222/miken222/README.md

 # Michael Nall's GitHub Profile

 Welcome to my public profile!

 I am currently working on the [Learn Enough](https://www.learnenough.com/) sequence of courses to become a Web Developer.
 I have completed the Developer Fundamentals sequence, and I am now in the middle of the Web Basics sequence.
+Ultimately, I will complete the Ruby on Rails tutorial to learn how to develop and deploy real, industrial-strength, web applications.

 Below is a [Certficate of Completion](https://www.learnenough.com/certificates/miken) from [Learn Enough](https://www.learnenough.com/).
 It works like this: